manisha-jaiswal/Voice-based-Email-service-for-visually-challenged-people/README.md

     .This system will perform actions based on the clicks only that is left click or right click, it does not depends on the portion of the screen where the cursor is placed before the click giving user the freedom to click blindly anywhere on the screen.

+Introduction

+    Internet is considered as a major storehouse of information in today’s world.
+No single work can be done without the help of it.
+It has even become one of the de facto methods used in communication.
+And out of all methods available email is one of the most common forms of communication especially in the business world.
+However not all people can use the internet.This is because in order to access the internet you would need to know what is written on the screen.
+    If that is not visible it is of no use.
+This makes internet a completely useless technology for the visually impaired and illiterate people.
+Even the systems that are available currently like the screen readers TTS and ASR do not provide full efficiency to the blind people so as to use the internet.
+As nearly 285 million people worldwide are estimated visually impaired it become necessary to make internet facilities for communication usable for them also.

+    Therefore we have come up with this project in which we will be developing a voice based email system which will aid the visually impaired people who are naive to computer systems to use email facilities in a hassle free manner.
+The users of this system would not need to have any basic information regarding keyboard shortcuts or where the keys are located.
+All functions are based on simple mouse click operations making it very easy for any type of user to use this system.
+Also the user need not worry about remembering which mouse click operation he/she needs to perform in order to avail a given service as the system itself will be prompting them as to which click will provide them with what operations.

 Existing System